 Why do investors send unsolicited messages to buy houses in Texas?

-Investors aim to find off-market properties at lower prices for an easier buying process.
+Investors aim to find off-market properties at lower prices to make the buying process easier.

 Not necessarily, but it’s crucial to verify any offer through legitimate channels and avoid sharing personal information.